Lubuluk/codex-deneme/README.md

 ## Trendyol Review Image Downloader

 This repository includes a Python script `download_trendyol_images.py` that downloads user photo review images from Trendyol product pages.
 The scraper opens the page with Playwright, enables the **Fotoğraflı Değerlendirme** filter and then scrolls through the reviews section.
-It listens for the page's own review API requests and parses their JSON payloads so every high‑resolution photo is saved without performing direct blocked requests.
+It repeatedly clicks the **Daha fazla göster** button while scrolling the photo container until no new images load.
+During the process it listens for the page's own review API requests and parses their JSON payloads so every high‑resolution photo is saved without performing direct blocked requests.

 ### Requirements
 - Python 3.9+